 The next year, Little League Baseball reorganized its tournament structure, and the first New Mexico state tournament was held in Roswell.
 Four district champions competed in the tournament, and Tucumcari Little League edged Lovington Little League, 4-3, to become New Mexico's first state champion.
 Over the ensuing decades, the number of leagues and districts in the state expanded steadily.

 Today, New Mexico has ten districts.
 District champions advance to two brackets for preliminary round competition at the state level, and four teams advance to a double elimination tournament to contest the state finals .
 The New Mexico champion advances to the Southwestern Region tournament in Waco, Texas, where they compete for the right to advance to the Little League World Series.

 Roswell's 1956 Little League World Series championship team is the only New Mexico league to reach the Little League World Series in the major baseball division.
-Two additional leagues -- Noon Optimist Little League from Roswell in 2007, and Fairacres Little League from Las Cruces in 2013 -- have reached a region championship game.
+Three additional leagues -- Noon Optimist Little League from Roswell in 2007, Fairacres Little League from Las Cruces in 2013, and Eastdale Little League from Albuquerque in 2016 -- have reached a region championship game.

 Click to view a timeline showing the evolution of the New Mexico Little League tournament structure.

 |Australian Region||Mid-Atlantic Region||Southeast Region|

 |Connecticut||Maryland||Texas (East and West)|